Metaswitch/clearwater-readthedocs/docs/Clearwater_SNMP_Statistics.md

 # SNMP Statistics

 Clearwater provides a set of statistics about the performance of each Clearwater nodes over SNMP.
-Currently, this is available on Bono, Sprout, Ralf and Homestead nodes, and the MMTel, Call Diversion, Memento and Gemini Application Server nodes.
+Currently, this is available on Bono, Sprout, Vellum and Dime nodes, and the MMTel, Call Diversion, Memento and Gemini Application Server nodes.
 A number of the statistics we offer detail the current state of the system in use, and as such are termed 'Stateful' statistics.
 These statistics will be marked as '(stateful)' below, and more information on them can be found [here](https://clearwater.readthedocs.io/en/stable/Clearwater_Stateful_Statistics/index.html)

 ## Configuration

 These SNMP statistics require:

 * the clearwater-snmpd package to be installed for all node types
-* the clearwater-snmp-handler-astaire package to be installed for Sprout and Ralf nodes
+* the clearwater-snmp-handler-astaire package to be installed for Vellum nodes

 These packages will be automatically installed when installing through the Chef automation system; for a manual install, you will need to install the packages with `sudo apt-get install`.